8 Awesome ES6 Features

 `;

-In JavaScript it is very common to invoke functions, anonymous function and callback functions using the keyword function.
-The arrow function is a new feature which changes the way to create functions and the way they behave.
-By using the syntax sugar => we are creating a function that does not alter the this keyword and that does not create any special variables such as arguments.
+The arrow function is a new feature that changes the way to create functions and the way they behave.
+By using the syntax sugar => we are creating a function that does not alter this keyword and that does not create any special variables such as arguments.
 See some arrow examples:

 // empty arrow-function